 This sentence may be used if there is evidence of future harm to the plaintiff.

+While harm to persons other than the plaintiff may be considered in determining reprehensibility, a jury may not punish for the harm caused to persons other than the plaintiff.
+Philip Morris USA v.
+Williams, 549 U.S. 346, 355 (2007).
+The Court stated that procedures were necessary to assure “that juries are not asking the wrong question, i.e., seeking, not simply to determine reprehensibility, but also to punish for harm caused strangers.”
+Id.
 A paragraph instructing the jury that any punitive damages award should not include an amount for harm suffered by persons who are not parties to the case may be necessary if evidence concerning harm suffered by nonparties has been introduced.
-See Philip Morris USA, 549 U.S. at 355; State Farm Mut.
+See id.; State Farm Mut.
 Auto.
 Ins.
 Co., 538 U.S. at 422-24; Williams v.
 ConAgra Poultry Co., 378 F.3d 790, 797-98 (8th Cir.
-2004).
+2004) (“it is crucial that a court focus on the conduct related to the plaintiff’s claim rather than the conduct of the defendant in general.”).

 Insert this phrase only if evidence has been introduced or the court has taken judicial notice, of fines and penalties for similar conduct.
 See BMW of North America, Inc. v.
-Gore, 517 U.S. 559, 575 (1996), noting “civil penalties authorized in comparable cases” as a guidepost to be considered.
+Gore, 517 U.S. 559, 583 (1996) (noting “civil or criminal penalties that could be imposed for comparable misconduct”) as a guidepost to be considered.
 See also State Farm Mut.
 Auto.
 Ins.
-Co., 538 U.S. at 428; .
+Co., 538 U.S. at 428 (in reviewing punitive damages award, a guidepost is the disparity between the punitive damages award and the civil penalties authorized or imposed in comparable cases); Adeli v.
+Silverstar Automotive, Inc., 960 F.3d 452, 463 (8th Cir.
+2020) (affirming district court’s reduction of jury’s punitive damages award).

-See State Farm Mut.
+The jury should consider the ratio between the compensatory damages award and the punitive damages award.
+See Lee ex rel. v.
+Borders, 764 F.3d 966, 975-76 (8th Cir.
+2014).
+While there is no simple mathematical formula to ensure that a punitive damages award is not excessive, “few awards exceeding a single-digit ratio between punitive and compensatory damages…will satisfy due process.”
+Id. (quoting State Farm Mut.
 Auto.
 Ins.
-Co., 538 U.S. at 425 (stating that “in practice, few awards exceeding a single-digit ratio between punitive and compensatory damages, to a significant degree, will satisfy due process” and observing that: “Single-digit multipliers are more likely to comport with due process, while still achieving the State’s goals of deterrence and retribution, than awards with ratios in range of 500 to 1 [citing BMW of North America, Inc. v.
-Gore, 517 U.S. 559, 582 (1996)] or, in this case, of 145 to 1.”); see also Bryant, 919 F.3d at 528.
+Co. v.
+Campbell, 538 U.S. 408, 425 (2003); see also Dziadek v.
+Character Oak Fire Insurance Co., 867 F.3d 1003, 1013 (8th Cir.
+2017) (affirming jury punitive damages, holding ratio of punitives-to-compensatory ratio of 4.3 to 1 is “within the Supreme Court’s single-digit rule.”).

 The bracketed language is available for use if punitive damages claims are submitted against more than one defendant.

-If evidence has been introduced concerning conduct by the defendant that was legal in the state where it was committed, the jury must be told that they cannot award punitive damages against the defendant for such conduct.
+If evidence has been introduced concerning conduct by the defendant that was legal in the state where it was committed, the jury must be instructed that they cannot award punitive damages against the defendant based on such conduct.
 See State Farm Mut.
 Auto.
-Inc. Co., 538 U.S. at 422; BMW of North America, Inc., 517 U.S. at 572-73 (1996); see also Williams, 378 F.3d at 797-98.
-This issue normally will not come up in cases under federal law.
+Inc. Co., 538 U.S. at 422; BMW of North America, Inc., 517 U.S. at 572-73 (1996); see also Williams v.
+ConAgra Poultry Co., 378 F.3d 790, 797-98 (8th Cir.
+2004).
+However, lawful out-of-state conduct may be considered “when it demonstrates the deliberateness and culpability of the defendant’s action in the State where it is tortious,” as long as the conduct has a “nexus to the specific harm suffered by the plaintiff.”
+State Farm, 538 U.S. at 422.
 In any case in which evidence is admitted for some purposes but may not be considered by the jury in awarding punitive damages, the court should give an appropriate limiting instruction.